 [Related: Operating Remote Camps During COVID-19]

-Build Humane Housing Solutions for the Homeless in Your Community
+Build Humane Housing Solutions and Navigation Centers for the Homeless in Your Community

-Start building humane housing solutions for the homeless in your community with help from Alaska Structures’ friendly building specialists.
+Start building navigation centers and humane housing solutions for the homeless in your community with help from Alaska Structures’ friendly building specialists.
 We’ll walk you through every step of the planning, design, and construction process.

 Your shelter will be up and running on time and within budget!
 Contact us today to get started: